 API and scripting overview

-There are various methods to automate functionality in XL Release.
+There are various methods to automate functionality in Release.

-To get started, see Create a new release via the XL Release REST API using cURL . to To see what functionality can be used. go to the XL Release REST API documentation.
+To get started, see Create a new release via the Release REST API using cURL .
+To see what functionality can be used, refer to the Release REST API documentation.

 To interact with a third-party system, you can use the Webhook task type.
 You can connect to any system that has an HTTP endpoint.
 Example: SOAP or REST API.